Tinkoff/gatling-kafka-plugin/README.md

 ### Getting Started

-Plugin is currently available for Scala 2.13.
+Plugin is currently available for Scala 2.13, Java 17, Kotlin.

 You may include plugin as dependency in project with your tests.
 Write